tasict/homebridge-ewelink-sonoff/README.md

 The plugin **should** work with Sonoff switches (single and multi-channel).
 - **Supported:** BASIC, MINI, 4CH
 #### 🟠 Lights/Bulbs/Dimmers
-The plugin **should** work with LED strips, dimmers etc. Giving you control of the 🇺🇸color/🇬🇧colour and brightness of your device.
+The plugin **should** work with LED strips, dimmers etc. Giving you control of the colour (🇬🇧!) and brightness of your device.
-- **Supported:** L1, D1, B1 (partial support)
+- **Supported:** L1, D1, B1 (colour mode only)
 - **Coming Soon:** SLAMPHER
 #### 🟢 Light Switches
-The plugin **should** work with Sonoff light wall switches, and will be exposed as lights in Homebridge.
+The plugin **should** work with Sonoff light and dimmer switches, and will be exposed as lights in Homebridge.
 - **Supported:** T1-1C, T1-2C, T1-3C, TX-1C, TX-2C, TX-3C, KING-M4
 #### 🟢 Outlets
 The plugin **should** work with Sonoff outlets.